santinobch/Cosmonauts/Homebrewery/Subclass/Ancient Roots_Spells.md

 ### Monastic tradition (level 3)

-Monks who follow the Way of the Ancient Roots think Ki is not an exclusive thing to monks, every living organism has Ki flowing trough them, from a small flower to a gigant owlbear.
-All monks can stop the flow of Ki in other creatures, such as with the Stunning Strike technic, but only the Ancient Roots allows the monk to use its Ki to interact with anothers creatures flow and see some *grow*.
+Monks who follow the Way of the Ancient Roots have learned from studying the simplest organisms, plants and fungi.
+And trough their studies they managed to control the flow of Ki in other beings.

+One may hold a seed of a fruit in the morning and go to sleep with a full harvest, this is the way we walk.

 <div style='margin-top:10px'></div>